Discover why a good CCA reading does not always guarantee a good battery

 The AC conductance method reads CCA by injecting a single frequency of 80–90 Hertz to the battery.
 These non-invasive units are small, stay cool during the test and the battery does not need to be fully charged.
 As with the other test methods, AC conductance cannot read capacity.

-State-of-charge (SoC) also affects the accuracy.
-Figure 3 compares CCA readings taken with AC conductance and Spectro™ at different SoC.
-Both readings decline with SoC, but since most batteries hover at about 70 percent when the car is brought in for service, the CCA readings between the two methods appear similar.
+Accuracy has always been a question mark and CCA is especially difficult to verify.
+CCA is affected by state-of-charge (SoC) and and other factors.
+Figure 1 compares CCA readings taken with AC conductance and Spectro™ at different SoC.
+Both readings decline with lower SoC and AC conductance is affected more than Spectro™.
+Since batteries hover at about 70 percent when the car is brought in for service, the CCA readings between the two methods appear similar.

 The Spectro CA-12 provides stable CCA readings between a SoC of 100–40% (red); the values on AC Conductance drop rapidly with SoC (blue).

-Figure 4 illustrates CCA readings as a function of SoC and battery performance.
-The CCA in Battery A with 100 percent capacity stays steady down to a SoC of 10 percent; Battery B with 37 percent capacity starts to show instabilities at a SoC of about 40 percent, and Battery C with only 22 percent capacity provides uncertain results.
+Figure 2 illustrates CCA readings as a function of SoC and battery performance.
+The CCA of Battery A with a capacity of 100 percent stays steady down to a SoC of 10 percent; Battery B with 37 percent capacity starts to show instabilities at a SoC of about 40 percent, and Battery C with only 22 percent capacity provides uncertain results.
 This test demonstrates that a health battery provides clear and measurable symptoms where the indicators of a weak battery are muddled.

 The battery condition governs accuracy.
 Battery A (100%) is accurate to 10% SoC; Battery B (37%) to 40% SoC.
 Battery C (22%) delivers unstable results.
 Test condition: Batteries are discharged at 20A.
 CCA is measured every 10 min with Spectro™